Battle-Tested

 The Replacement Never Quite Comes

 Finance and planning orgs have been "migrating away from Essbase" for 15 years.
 TM1 was supposed to be replaced by cloud planning tools.
 JDE was supposed to be replaced by Oracle Cloud.
 Somehow, they're all still in production.
-InTouch takes that reality seriously.
+InTouch AI takes that reality seriously.

 The Expert Always Leaves

 The person who knew the calc scripts, who knew which TI had to run before which chore, who knew the JDE environment variables — they left.
 Their scripts went with them.
-InTouch jobs are declarative, documented, and versioned.
+InTouch AI jobs are declarative, documented, and versioned.
 The knowledge survives the employee.

 Enterprise-Grade Access to Enterprise-Grade Systems

-Essbase, TM1, and JDE credentials live in the encrypted credential vault, never in a script.
+This is the trust floor.
+Essbase, TM1, and JDE credentials live in the AES-256 credential vault, referenced by name, never written into a script — and never exposed even to the AI itself.
 RBAC on the job object controls who can run the "month-end close" sequence.
-The audit log records every run: who, what, when, how long, what rows moved.
+The full audit log records every run: who, what, when, how long, what rows moved.
+Self-hosted, on your hardware, from a laptop to the data center — production-hardened in Fortune 500 finance long before "AI automation" was a phrase.

 Replace the Script You've Been Meaning to Rewrite